e-m3din4/nslookupy/README.md

 # NSLookupy

 ## Description:
-nslookup.py is a Python script that uses the core Python module and socket function for networking to resolve domain names and retrieve IPs linked to a given domain.
+NSlookupy is a Python script uses the core Python module and socket function for networking to resolve domain names and retrieve IPs linked to a given domain.
 The script takes as input a text file that contains a list of domains to be resolved, and outputs a text file including the hosts and IPs related to the domains listed.

 ## Requirements: